Codemasters: 2010–2020

 On 5 April 2010, Reliance Big Entertainment, an Indian company acquired a 50% stake in the company.
 Later in 2010, Codemasters launched the free-to-play version of Lord of the Rings Online.
 While originally scheduled for 10 September, it was delayed due to contractual reasons and launched on 2 November.
 In May 2011, Codemasters transferred control of the European Lord of the Rings Online to Turbine.

 In May 2011, Codemasters signed a North American distribution deal with THQ.
 In March 2012, Codemasters renewed its American distribution deal with Warner Bros.

 On 3 June 2011, the Codemasters.com website was breached.
 It is believed that the attacker was able to gain access to the personal information of registered users with Codemasters accounts.
-Codemasters notified its users about the attack via email on 10 June 2011, after which their websites were pulled down and users redirected to their Facebook page.
+Codemasters notified its users about the attack via email on 10 June 2011, after which its websites were pulled down and users redirected to its Facebook page.

 In mid-2012, it was announced that Codemasters' racing games, whether about to be produced or developed, would begin to be branded under the "Codemasters Racing" label.
 Dirt: Showdown and F1 2012 were the first racing titles to receive the new label name.
 The label was discontinued in 2016, as Codemasters' subsequent racing games, Dirt Rally and F1 2016 are branded with the regular Codemasters logo.

 On 9 June 2013, Reliance Entertainment increased its stake in Codemasters from 50% to 60.41%, making it the majority owner.

 In April 2015 Codemasters CEO Rod Cousens left to join Jagex, leaving COO Frank Sagnier as the new temporary CEO.
-In April 2016, Codemasters announced that they had hired most of the staff of racing game developer Evolution Studios after Sony closed the company.
+In April 2016, Codemasters announced that it had hired most of the staff of racing game developer Evolution Studios after Sony closed the company.

 The first Codemasters title for eighth generation consoles was F1 2015, launched in July 2015.
-In October 2015 they released Overlord: Fellowship of Evil, their first non-racing game since 2011.
+In October 2015 it released Overlord: Fellowship of Evil, its first non-racing game since 2011.

 After the disappointing sales of Onrush, several members of the Codemasters EVO development division were made redundant and the division was shifted to a support role for other titles.